mvolkmann/blog/src/warp.md

 or clicking anywhere in a command.
 Any text can be selected, copied, and pasted.

-Warp currently only supports the shells Xsh, Bash, and Fish.
+Warp currently only supports the shells Zsh, Bash, and Fish, and it does so without any configuration.
 If your default shell is not one of these, Warp will default to Zsh.
 The Warp team has stated that they would like to support Nushell in the future.